MonashBI/arcana-legacy/README.rst

 and a BIDS module (http://bids.neuroimaging.io/) is planned as future work.

-Analysis workflows are constructed and executed using the NiPype package, and can either be run locally or submitted to high HPC facilities using NiPype’s execution plugins.
+Analysis workflows are constructed and executed using the Nipype package, and can either be run locally or submitted to HPC schedulers using Nipype’s execution plugins.
 For a requested analysis output, Arcana determines the required processing steps by querying the repository to check for missing intermediate outputs before constructing the workflow graph.
 When running in an environment